top of page

 Charlotte didn't live like the princesses from fairy tales.

 There was simply too much to do.
 Too much to learn.
-Too many people depended on her.
-She studied not just for herself, but for a country that had lost its queen.
+She worked hard not just for herself, but for a country that had lost its queen.

 “I’ll take the yellow one,” she said, smiling.